 When selecting clothes for an interview, keep your target audience in mind.
 Always be aware of what is considered appropriate for the industry you are trying to get into.
 You should notice what is considered acceptable in specific organizations you are interested in and dress at or slightly above that level for your interview.
+If possible, visit a similar workplace ahead of time and note what employers there wear.
 Hair should always be kept neat.
 Keep hands and nails well groomed.
-Never chew gum, twist your hair, or play with your jewelry or pen!
+Avoid chewing gum, twisting your hair, or playing with your jewelry or a pen!

 Get some ideas online!
+There are lots of resources for what different styles of dress look like in real life.
 Below is an example that illustrates the 'Business' versus 'Classic' look from a LinkedIn article titled "Dress to Impress for an Interview" by Robin Huggins (2014), Head of Business Development at MBN Solutions: